Opsgenie

 Configuration

 To integrate Opsgenie with Causely, you must install the Causelybot and configure it as your Opsgenie webhook endpoint.
-The bot listens for alerts from the Causely platform and posts them to your desired Opsgenie teams.
+The bot listens for alerts from the Causely platform and posts them to your desired Opsgenie channels.

 -